 I need help with a strange addiction.
 I’m not overweight and I don’t overeat.
 But I’ve learned I will overeat under certain circumstances.
-Last month my sister was visiting and she kept laughing at my “Pavlovian” behaviour.
-She observed that I always went to get food during commercials on TV.
-I was suspicious of her motives when she mentioned it, and saying I did it “every time” felt ridiculous.
-So I watched myself over the last few months and I’ve been surprised.
-I didn’t get up during lots of commercials but the truth is I WANTED to get up every single time.
-I was surprised at how badly I wanted to get up and how important the kitchen seemed.
+Last month my sister was visiting and she kept laughing at my “Pavlovian” eating.
+She noticed I always went to get food when ads for food were on.
+I was suspicious of her motives when she mentioned it.
+Saying I did it “every time” felt like a lie.
+But I watched myself over the last few months and I’ve learned a lot.
+She’s wrong.
+I didn’t get up during lots of commercials.
+But the truth is I WANTED to get up every single time.
+I was surprised at how the ads could suddenly make me feel hunger.
 Is Pavlovian behaviour the same as addictive behaviour?
 Is there a way for people to change that?

 Not so strange really.
 Addictions all work the same way in the world of the Mind so it doesn’t matter if you’re hooked on meth, food, exercise or getting angry, the mental function is the same just the subject is different.